 - For Unlimited Lesson Passports; a $25 fee will be charged before your next booking for no-shows or all changes/cancellations within 2 days of your reservation date.

 Q: What happens if I don't use all the days of my 3-Pack?

 Answer: 3-Packs are non-transferable and non-refundable.
-Usused days expire at the end of the current winter season and cannot be rolled over to the following winter.
+Unused days expire at the end of the current winter season and cannot be rolled over to the following winter.
 If you are unsure about whether 3 days is the right commitment, start with a single day purchase, and upgrade afterwards.
 If you were unable to use all three days for medical reasons or a relocation, you may be eligible for reimbursement.
 Reimbursement applications must comply with the resort Reimbursement Policy.
-In the event that 1 or 2 days of the 3-Pack have already been redeemed, the reimbursement amount will factor in deduction of the cost of a single day half or full day package for each 3-Pack day used.
+Reimbursement requests for unused packages will only be accepted until April 1, 2018.
+Reimbursements will be offered in the form of a SnoDough Gift Card.
+Refunds or credits will not be offered for partially used packages.

 Q: Anything you recommend the morning of?